christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 * DESeq2 automatically filters out low count reads.
 DESeq offers a genefilter package for that.
 Not sure about edgeR.

-- [x] GC bias is different between HiSeq and NextSeq datasets.
-Will start by adding a new annotation for platform and using that as a covariate.
+- [x] GC bias is different between HiSeq and NextSeq datasets -> Add a new annotation for platform and use that as a covariate.
 	* Other options: cqn (https://support.bioconductor.org/p/95683/)? alpine (https://mikelove.wordpress.com/2016/09/26/rna-seq-fragment-sequence-bias/)?
 	* For an explanation of bias, see https://mikelove.github.io/techbias/#/slide-1
 - [ ] Set RFZ as "control" and other tissues as other conditions to analyze data together?
 See https://www.biostars.org/p/110266/